BersaKAIN/CarND-LaneLines-P1/writeup_template.md

 ![alt text][image1]

-###2.
-Identify potential shortcomings with your current pipeline
+### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+It's not so good at distinguishing lines from the opposite traffic.
+It is also not that good at distinguish horizon again a lane line.

-###3.
-Suggest possible improvements to your pipeline
+### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to utilize the connection between frames.
+Suppose in frame 1 we find lane lines are in position A. Then in frame 2, the lane lines shouldn't have moved too far away.
+Here far is dependant on how fast we are driving and the framerate of the camera.
+So previous lane line position should be used to correct later frames.

-Another potential improvement could be to ...
+Another potential improvement could be to make some confidence score for lane line decision for each of the lane lines.